 LL.M. students typically take between 10 - 12 law credits each semester.
-While the Law School's pre-registration process allows for an overage of credits due to the waitlist process, students may take no more than 15 credits (maximum) and no less than 10 credits (minimum) per semester.
-Total course enrollment must be within 10 - 15 credits by the end of the Add/Drop period unless otherwise approved by a Graduate Legal Studies advisor (gls@cornell.edu).
+While the Law School's preenrollment process allows for course selection of up to 17 credits, students may take no more than 15 credits (maximum) and no less than 10 credits (minimum) per semester.
+Total course enrollment must be within 10 - 15 credits by the end of the Add/Drop period unless otherwise approved by a Dean of Students Office advisor (law.dos@cornell.edu).
 LL.M. students may take no more than six (6) cumulative credits outside of regularly scheduled law school classes.
 These six cumulative credits include externships, directed readings, supervised writings, and graduate-level courses taught in other university divisions.
 Please note that externships are limited to 4 credit hours.
 To enroll in courses outside the Law School use Cornell University's Student Center.
-Once enrolled complete the LLM Law Credit for Non-law Courses form and submit to the Law Registrar for approval and review even if you are not seeking law credits.
+If you are requesting Law credit for non-Law courses complete the Request for Law Credit for Non-Law Course Form and submit to the Law Registrar for approval and review.
 For more information review FAQs About Registering for Courses Outside the Law School.
-For the Fall 2023 semester, the University Online Add/Drop period for graduate and professional students is scheduled to begin on Monday, August 14, 2023, at 9:00am ET.
+For the Fall 2025 semester, the University Online Add/Drop period for graduate and professional students is scheduled to begin on Monday, August 18, 2025 at 9:00 AM ET.

-Law School Course Pre-Registration Bidding Considerations:
+Law School Course Pre-Enrollment Considerations: